lukekowalski/gutenberg-block-for-gravity-forms/README.md

 # Gravity Forms - Gutenberg block

-A simple plugin that creates Gravity Forms selector in Gutenberg editor.
+This was only my playground for getting familiar with Gutenberg.

+Please refer to [official Gravity Forms Gutenberg plugin](https://docs.gravityforms.com/gravity-forms-gutenberg-block/) if you aim to use such a block your project.